Quantum virtual machines are fake.

 "the ideal probability distribution on a classically-simulated ideal quantum computer." ← classical computers called "ideal (= illusory noiseless ) quantum computers" were used.

-"p-ideal(s) is the probability of result s in the ideal (= errorless classical computer ) distribution, and p-real(s) is the probability of result s in the real (= error-prone quantum computer ) result.
+"p-ideal(s) is the probability of results in the ideal (= errorless classical computer ) distribution, and p-real(s) is the probability of results in the real (= error-prone quantum computer ) result.
 The value of L1 (= difference in results between errorless classical computers called ideal quantum computers and the error-prone real quantum computers ) ranges from 0 to 2.
 L1 = 2 means the result is completely corrupted by noise, while L1 = 1 means the result has more than half of the perfect result"

 p.14-Figure 10 shows L1, which is difference in results between the errorless ideal quantum computer (= classical computer ) and the noisy (= error-prone ) quantum computer with very small number of qubits ( this-p.14-(1) ).